sebassem/myBlog/content/english/blogs/posts/Gemini-Enterprise-BigQuery.markdown

 Create a `google_discovery_engine_search_engine` resource for the app and a `google_discovery_engine_data_store` resource for the main data store.
 Let's first create our data stores.

-> NOTE: Gemini Enterprise provides lots of connectors to 3rd party systems like Jira, Salesforce, Sharepoint, and more.
+> > **NOTE:** Gemini Enterprise provides lots of connectors to 3rd party systems like Jira, Salesforce, Sharepoint, and more.
 However, for this demo, we are using Cloud SQL and Google Storage.

-> Note: In an enterprise deployment, you would want to set a scheduled import for your data sources.
+> > **NOTE:** In an enterprise deployment, you would want to set a scheduled import for your data sources.
 At the moment, the only way to do that periodic import is using the console.
 In this demo, we will use the API within Terraform to do a one-time import.

 #### Cloud Storage data store